PlotTwist: A Creative Plot Generation Framework with Small Language Models

 \subsection{Plot Generator Model}

-We now describe the plot generator model, whose objective is to develop an SLM capable of generating creative plots conditioned on a given concise premise.
-To that end, we adopt Qwen-3-30B-A3B, an MoE architecture that enables increased model capacity and expert specialization while maintaining efficient inference \cite{fedus2022switch,shazeer2017outrageously}.
-This property is particularly important for creative generation tasks, which require modeling diverse narrative patterns and stylistic variations.
+We adopt Qwen-3-30B-A3B, an MoE architecture that enables increased model capacity and expert specialization while maintaining efficient inference \cite{fedus2022switch,shazeer2017outrageously}.
 Although the MoE model has a total parameter count of 30B, only 3B parameters are active per token, which classifies it as an SLM under our definition.
-To further align the model toward producing higher-quality plots, we employ Direct Preference Optimization (DPO), a Reinforcement Learning from Human/AI Feedback (RLHF/RLAIF) approach that directly optimizes preference objectives without requiring an explicit reward model or on-policy reinforcement learning~\cite{rafailov2023direct}.
-DPO provides a stable and sample-efficient alternative to traditional RLHF/RLAIF methods, making it particularly well-suited for fine-grained creative alignment where reliable preference signals are scarce.
+To further align the model toward producing higher-quality plots, we employ Direct Preference Optimization (DPO), a Reinforcement Learning from Human/AI Feedback (RLHF/RLAIF) approach that directly optimizes preference objectives without requiring an explicit reward model or on-policy reinforcement learning.
 Given that the Qwen-3-30B-A3B model already exhibits strong instruction-following capabilities, we omit SFT for instruction alignment and focus exclusively on preference-based optimization.